admin333-paper/3L-Cache/README.md

-# 3L-CACHE: Low Overhead and Precise Learning-based Eviction Policy for Web Caches
+# 3L-Cache: Low Overhead and Precise Learning-based Eviction Policy for Web Caches

 This is the implementation repository of *3L-CACHE: Low Overhead and Precise Learning-based Eviction Policy for Web Caches*.
 This artifact provides the source code of 3L-Cache and scripts to reproduce experiment results in our paper.

 #### 3L Cache is implemented in the [libCacheSim](https://github.com/1a1a11a/libCacheSim) library, and its experimental environment configuration is consistent with libCacheSim.

  ## Supported Platforms
-- Software Requirements: Ubuntu 18.04
+- Software Requirements: Ubuntu 18.04, cmake 3.28.6

 ## Build and Install
 We provide some scripts for quick installation of libCacheSim.